TritonDataCenter/sdc-cloudapi/docs/index.md

     Api-Version: ~8
     Api-Version: >=7.0.0

-Joyent recommends you set the Api-Version header to `~8`; each service release of SmartDataCenter will increment the `patch` version; any major releases of SmartDataCenter will increment either the `minor` or `major` version.
+Joyent recommends you set the Api-Version header to `~8`; each service release of Triton will increment the `patch` version; any major releases of Triton will increment either the `minor` or `major` version.

 ### Using cURL with CloudAPI